 • Russell 2000: Unlike the S&P 500, the Russell 2000 focuses on smaller companies, making it a key indicator of the performance of small-cap stocks.
 This index is often rebalanced to ensure that it continues to accurately represent the small-cap segment of the market.

-The weighting of these indexes is determined by different methodologies:
+The weighting of these indexes gets determined by different methodologies, and each one has a different set of rebalancing triggers and rules.

 • Market-Cap-Weighted: In this method, larger companies have a greater impact on the index.
 For example, the SPDR S&P 500 ETF (SPY) tracks the S&P 500, and the MSCI ACWI (ACWI) tracks global equities, both utilizing a market-cap weighting approach.